Uniform-in-time propagation of chaos for Consensus-Based Optimization: Introduction

-Indeed, the mean-field analysis provides us with an averaged, collective description of the system, which constitutes a faithful description of the particle system only when the number of agents is very large.
+Nonetheless, since actual implementations use a finite number of particles and a discrete-time evolution, the convergence guarantees at the level of the continuous-time, mean-field equation are not sufficient to ensure the convergence of the algorithm in practice.
+Indeed, the mean-field limit of CBO provides us with an averaged, collective description of the system, which constitutes a faithful description of the particle system only when the number of agents is very large.
 The existence of a limiting macroscopic equation as the number of particles increases to infinity is closely related to the phenomenon whereby any finite group of particles become asymptotically independent in the same limit -- a property called \emph{propagation of chaos} in the literature.
-To bridge the gap between the microscopic system (particle regime) and the macroscopic equation (mean-field regime) for the~CBO algorithm, the recent works~\cite{gerber2023meanfield,fornasier2024consensus} provide a finite-in-time convergence analysis.
-These works were a significant step forward in the analysis of the~CBO algorithm, but the provided error estimates exhibit an exponential dependence on time $t$.
+The recent works~\cite{fornasier2024consensus,gerber2023meanfield,bonandin2025strongglobalconvergenceconsensusbasedoptimization} aim to bridge the gap between the microscopic system (particle regime) and the macroscopic equation (mean-field regime) for the~CBO algorithm.
+While these works represent a significant step forward in the analysis of the~CBO algorithm, the provided error estimates exhibit an exponential dependence on time.
 In order to leverage the asymptotic analysis available at the PDE level for understanding the behavior of the CBO algorithm as time goes to infinity, quantitative uniform-in-time error estimates for the mean-field limit are required.
 In this paper, we focus on proving a uniform-in-time (UiT) result for the convergence of continuous-time~CBO to the corresponding mean-field limit.